Dr. Annalena Dehé & Dr. med. Lukas Dehé

 Treating insect bites in children

-Other children also develop an allergy only over the course of their lives, which gradually arises over time and with each contact, such as an insect sting from e.g. bees, wasps or hornets.
+Other children also develop an allergy only over the course of their lives, which gradually arises over time and with each contact, such as an insect sting from, for example, bees, wasps, or hornets.

-In the vast majority and milder cases, a
+In the vast majority of milder cases, the sting site shows

-Scratching and manipulation of the sting site can then further worsen this local
+Scratching and manipulating the sting site can further worsen this local

 soft tissue reaction.